Manzanar: Films and television

-A made-for-television movie, Farewell to Manzanar aired on NBC in 1976.
+A made-for-television movie, Farewell to Manzanar, aired on NBC in 1976.
 It was based on the 1973 memoir of the same name, written by Jeanne Wakatsuki Houston, who was incarcerated at Manzanar as a child, and her husband James D. Houston.
 In 2011, the Japanese American National Museum (JANM) announced that they had negotiated the rights to the movie, and that they would make it available for purchase on DVD.

-The feature film Come See the Paradise detailed the forced removal and incarceration at Manzanar of a Japanese American family from Los Angeles.
+The 1990 feature film Come See the Paradise detailed the forced removal and incarceration at Manzanar of a Japanese American family from Los Angeles.

-In the movie The Karate Kid, Mr. Miyagi opens up to his student Daniel about the dual loss of his wife and son in childbirth at the Manzanar internment camp; the actor who played Mr. Miyagi, Pat Morita, was interned for two years at Manzanar with his parents.
+In the 1984 film The Karate Kid, Mr. Miyagi opens up to his student Daniel about the dual loss of his wife and son in childbirth at the Manzanar internment camp; the actor who played Mr. Miyagi, Pat Morita, was interned for two years at Manzanar with his parents.

-The short film, A Song for Manzanar, depicted the true story of a detainee and her struggle to remain hopeful for her son and stay in contact with her family in Hiroshima.
+In Die Hard, Hans Gruber says that Joseph Takagi was interred in Manzanar from 1942 to 1943.

-In "Baku", Season 3, Episode 9 of Amazon Prime Video's The Man in the High Castle series, Frank Frink is executed for his resistance against the Japanese occupation by Kenpeitai inspector Kido.
+The short film, A Song for Manzanar, depicts the true story of a detainee and her struggle to remain hopeful for her son and stay in contact with her family in Hiroshima.

-In the film Die Hard (1988), it is discovered early on that Joe Takagi, a high level Nakatomi corporation executive, was interned at Manzanar from 1942 to 1943.
+In "Baku", the 2018 season three episode of The Man in the High Castle TV series, Frank Frink is executed for his resistance against the Japanese occupation by Kenpeitai inspector Kido on the site of the former camp.